jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Doctors study really hard to learn the knowledge that keeps us healthy.
 That's why they're rightfully respected in every society on Earth.

-Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is today.
+Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job isy.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

-Dr. Eck got something far different.
+Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was bureaucrats running interference drills.
 Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These people created ever-more paperwork to put themselves in between doctors and their patients.

-Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing.
-And it gets worse because paperwork makes customers, and even doctors, dependent on bureaucrats.
+Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more positions.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 Using digital technology to its full potential would put many micro-managing middlemen out of a job.